alexeagleson/nextjs-fullstack-app-template/README.md

 To ensure webpack5 is installed.

-Lastly, just before we run Storybook itself, we have to update the `.storybook/main.js` file:
+Next we have to update the `.storybook/main.js` file:

 `storybook/main.js`
 ```js